hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 Your provider should contain an overview document (index.md), as well as a doc for each resource and data-source.
 See [Documenting Providers](./docs.html) for details about how to ensure your provider documentation renders properly on the Terraform Registry.

+-> In order to test how documents will render in the Terraform Registry, you can use the [Terraform Registry Doc Preview Tool](https://registry.terraform.io/tools/doc-preview).

 ### Creating a GitHub Release

 Publishing a provider requires at least one version be available on GitHub Releases.
 The tag must be a valid [Semantic Version](https://semver.org/) preceded with a `v` (for example, `v1.2.3`).